DataDog/dd-trace-dotnet/src/Datadog.Trace.DuckTyping/README.md

 Several benchmark tests were run for multiple cases to keep track of the time execution and heap allocations of the library, these are the results:

 ### Fields Getter and Setter

+The `proxy` column indicates the target type access modifier.

+Tests with `blank` proxy are the direct access of the value through an interface without creating any ducktype proxy.

 ``` ini
 BenchmarkDotNet=v0.12.1, OS=Windows 10.0.19041.508 (2004/?/20H1)